 An ancient pair of blue jeans.
 (This project may also be readily modified for other kinds of trousers as well, including corduroy, khaki and cargo pants.)

-Scissors for fabrics Remember to keep your fabric scissors apart from other scissors; never cut paper with them.
+Scissors for fabrics Remember to keep your fabric scissors apart from other scissors; never cut paper with DIY clothes from jeans.

 - Seam ripper